Learning Modules & Folders: content containers

 Learning Module images

-You can also watch a demonstration of adding a Learning Module image:
+A demonstration of adding a Learning Module image:

 How To Add Learning Module Icon Images To VLE Ultra [YouTube]